aarpon/hrm_docs/docs/admin/prerequisites.rst

 .. note::

     It is **NOT** required to do any *installation* or *configuration* of the downloaded OMERO package!
-HRM just needs this package as a means to communicate with your existing installation of OMERO server.
+HRM just needs this package to communicate with your existing OMERO server.
 Thus, this package allows HRM to communicate with any OMERO server connected to the network.

 As an example on how to download these packages, the commands used to fetch ``OMERO 5.0.3`` and ``Ice 3.4`` are shown below.
 For other